SpencerCDixon/SpenceBoy/docs/cpp-notes.md

 As with everything, I recommend messing with it and trying out different things to see how you like to organize your own code.
 And I don't mean to hand-wave about "performance reasons" btw.
 When you get things up and running I can show you some ways (on both macOS and Linux) to systematically work out which parts are running slow and how to fix them.

+## Tips

+Use the `-Wimplicit-fallthrough` compiler flag to prevent missing `break`'s in switch statements which can cause a lot of pain and suffering.